markitosgv/JWTRefreshTokenBundle/README.md

 ### Step 5: Declare User entity

-You need to specify where is your FOSUserBundle entity
+You need to specify WHERE is your FOSUserBundle entity to resolve many-to-one relationship with our UserRefreshToken entity

 ```yaml
 orm: